stefanholek/rl/rl/examples/README.txt

 email.py
     Demonstrates email address completion (username + @ + hostname).

-simpleapp.py
-    A simple cmd.Cmd-based app that demonstrates shell command completion and filename completion on the same line.

 pre_input_hook.py
     Shows how to use prompt and pre_input_hook to pre-populate the line.